wieslawsoltes/Dock/docs/dock-custom-theme.md

 </Application.Styles>
 ```

 Your Dock layout now uses the brushes defined in `MyDockAccent.axaml`.
-You can further customise control templates by copying them from the Dock source and adjusting the XAML.
+You can further customize control templates by copying them from the Dock source and adjusting the XAML.
 When editing templates remember to set the [DockProperties](dock-properties.md) so that drag and drop continues to work.